Thanks for visiting our Gallery website. We are on-line year round.

 We hope you can visit our gallery in the building that used to be the Lubec Memorial Library.
 A new library was built and our building was not only renovated, but new space was added onto the rear portion for expanded exhibition space.
 The grounds are nicely landscaped with easy parking.
 We are located 2 miles from downtown Lubec and you can easily see our bright turquoise buildings from the busy main road Rte.
 189, just across the road from McFadden's GULF, the only gas station in town.

 at other times by chance...watch for the OPEN flags.

 .
 Feel free to call us to arrange an appointment any time of the year as the artist lives nearby and is oftentimes available to meet with collectors and customers with only short notice.

 many of the artworks by Karen Anne Baldauski are shown here first, before they go

 to juried shows throughout the country.

 We purchased the former Lubec Grange, next door to the Gallery, in 2012 and have been working to preserve its important presence in the community.
-This spring, the Grange will be painted a bright turquoise blue to match the Gallery!
+This spring, the Grange was painted a bright turquoise blue to match the Gallery!
 The upstairs ballroom has already been restored and is a wonderful space used for musical events, lectures, and dances.
 There is a raised stage, with wings and lighting..
 One end wall in the ballroom is mirrored and ballet barres have been installed along one long wall for ballet and exercise classes.
 The ballroom has a wonderful hard rock maple floor

 and a fine 1921 Hewlett Davis grand piano is available for use during concerts and will remain with the Grange.